jundalisay/spblist/content/en/social/economics/fallacies/equilibrium-fallacy.md

 When the price of a good is raised (at the same time that all other things are held constant), less of it is demanded.
 {{< /q >}}

-> *Instead of a demand schedule, Supereconomics uses [the Economic Table of the Physiocrats](/social/economics/principles/part-3/chapter-08) to determine the real price of everything in real-time.
+{{< f f="*Instead of a demand schedule, Supereconomics uses [the Economic Table of the Physiocrats](/social/economics/principles/part-3/chapter-08) to determine the real price of everything in real-time.
 If everyone knows the real price of everything, then information asymmetry and profit maximization stop existing.
 Consequently, economic crises no longer have a chance to form.
-The maxim 'prevention is better than cure' applies to an economy just as it applies to health,
+The maxim 'prevention is better than cure' applies to an economy just as it applies to health." >}}

 {{< img src="https://sorasystem.sirv.com/charts/demsup/eq1.png" alt="Downward Demand Curve" cap="The Demand Curve of Samuelson and Smith Curve Downwards" >}}